-The stamp duty holiday has exempted the first £500,000 of all property sales from stamp duty, which was initially until 31 March 2021.
-The policy has been widely praised for helping more people get onto the property ladder, and for its potential to help those considering renovating a house, who can reinvest the savings made into their project.
+The stamp duty holiday exempts the first £500,000 of all property sales from stamp duty.
+The policy was introduced in July 2020 and has been widely praised for helping more people get onto the property ladder, and for its potential to help those considering renovating a house, who can reinvest the savings made into their project.

 Why The Stamp Duty Holiday Extension Could be Vital

-But property website Rightmove says that 412,000 sales agreed in 2020 remain in the legal process, and around 100,000 would struggle to complete without an extension.
+Property website Rightmove said in March that 412,000 sales agreed in 2020 remain in the legal process, and around 100,000 might not have been completed.

 Rightmove estimates an additional 300,000 property transactions in England could benefit from the three-month extension, meaning buyers could save £1.75 billion on the tax.

-Nicky Stevenson, managing director at national estate agent group Fine & Country, said: “That sound you just heard was hundreds of thousands of people all breathing a collective sigh of relief.
+Following the Budget announcement, Nicky Stevenson, managing director at national estate agent group Fine & Country, said: “That sound you just heard was hundreds of thousands of people all breathing a collective sigh of relief."